 The D-D-O Zone standards for materials are applicable to buildings designed in historical architectural modes such as Colonial Revival, where the ordering of traditional materials makes aesthetic and engineering sense.
 This is not true of neomodern designs such as that proposed for Hillel.
-The Urban Design Section recommends approval of this amendment to allow the employment of the building materials as shown on the elevations included in this DSP.
+The Planning Board approved this amendment to allow the employment of the building materials as shown on the elevations included in this DSP.

-Amendment 6: Architectural Elements, Brick Detailing, Header
+Amendment 6: Architectural Elements, Brick Detailing, Header (page 252)